-The Met Office has been working in collaboration with National Oceanic and Atmospheric Administration (NOAA) since 2011 to build knowledge and capability to forecast space weather in the UK, and has recently received £4.6 million funding from the Department for Business, Innovation & Skills (BIS) for an operational Space Weather prediction service.
+The Met Office has been working in collaboration with National Oceanic and Atmospheric Administration (NOAA) since 2011 to build knowledge and capability to forecast space weather in the UK, and at the end of 2013 received £4.6 million funding from the Department for Business, Innovation & Skills (BIS) for an operational Space Weather prediction service.

 Solar storms are listed as the fourth most serious threat on the National Risk Register and are recognised as having potential significant impact on the UK's critical national infrastructure.

 The Sun is in constant flux and the impact of this solar activity is more apparent as people become more reliant on technology.
 Solar flares, coronal mass ejections (CMEs) and solar wind affect our technology and systems such as satellites, Global Navigation Satellite System (GNSS), also known as Global Positioning System (GPS), power grids and radio communications.

 Solar flares can cause high-frequency radio and GPS to perform erratically, extreme CMEs can put power grids at risk.
 Therefore, space weather forecasts are of crucial importance to the Armed Forces, electricity industry, satellite operators and the aviation industry.

 For more information please see 'What is space weather?'

 The Met Office, through it's Space Weather Operations Centre (MOSWOC) in Exeter, will now provide the vital information to help build the resilience of UK infrastructure and industries in the face of space weather events, thereby supporting continued economic growth.